ahnguyen17/CompassAI/memory-bank/systemPatterns.md

 - `CustomProvider` has a one-to-many relationship with `CustomModel`.
 - `CustomModel` references a `CustomProvider`.
 - The `chatMessages` controller checks if a requested model ID is a `CustomModel` ObjectId.
 If so, it uses the linked `baseModelIdentifier` and `systemPrompt` for the API call.
 It also checks if the `baseModelIdentifier` supports vision (using data from `providers.js`) and formats the API call accordingly if an image is present.
 - `ChatPage.tsx` on the frontend handles file selection, image pasting, preview generation, and sending file data along with messages.
 It also renders uploaded images and file links.
+It now includes a session-specific toggle for user memory usage and sends a `useSessionMemory` flag to the backend.
 - `ModelSelectorDropdown.tsx` displays models and indicates vision support for base models directly, and for custom models based on their underlying base model's capabilities, using data from the `providers` controller.
+- `userMemoryController.js` handles business logic for the `UserMemory` model.
+- `chatMessages.js` controller now:
+    - Optionally fetches contexts from `UserMemory` based on global and session settings.
+    - Injects fetched contexts into the system prompt for the LLM.
+    - Contains basic logic to auto-extract and save new contexts to `UserMemory`.
+- `SettingsPage.tsx` provides UI for users to manage their `UserMemory` settings and contexts via the `/usermemory` API.

 ## Key API Endpoints (`/api/v1/...`)
 - `/auth`: User registration, login, password updates.